Four Corners Health District COVID-19 Update

-- Polk County has 2 new cases for 20 cases total, and 14 have recovered.
+- York County has 4 new cases for a total of 68 cases, and 58 have recovered.

 - Butler County remains at 55 cases, and 49 have recovered.